 - A TV series that is sold into syndication

-- A network TV show that gets shown again on a cable channel
+- A network TV show that gets shown again on a cable channel, or on Hulu

 In general, you get paid a session fee that allows the producer to show the film in one defined way.
 That is specified within your contract.
 For instance, the top of your contract will say whether a show is intended for Cable TV, Internet, or Network use.
 The contract will also say what union contract the project is being filmed under (SAG Ultra Low Budget, or AFTRA Uptown Agreement, for example).
 It is really important to know what union contract you are working with.
 If you don’t understand, call the union and ask!
 This type of contract determines your pay scale for the session fee, whether you get residuals at all, and in what circumstances you might get residuals.
 The unions now have so many different sub-contracts that it is really important for actors to ask questions!
 You can’t just assume you will be getting “union scale” because it is a “union project”.

 This article contains basic information about residuals.
-For more detailed information, contact your union, SAG or AFTRA and ask for the residuals department.
+For more detailed information, contact your union, SAG-AFTRA and ask for the residuals department.

 Why do I NOT Get Residuals? a.k.a.
 Pitfalls to Counting on Residuals